Brie Stuffed Pull Apart Bread Rolls

 1 package active dry yeast (2 1/4 teaspoons)

 1/2 teaspoon baking powder

 1/2 teaspoon baking soda

-Add 2 cups of the flour and the yeast.
-Stir until blended then cover and let rise for about 1 hour or until doubled.
-Stir in the remaining 2 1/2 cups of flour, the baking soda, baking powder, minced rosemary and the salt.
+Stir in the remaining 2 1/2 cups of flour, the baking soda, baking powder, herbs and the salt.

-Heat oven to 400 degrees F and spray 18 muffin cups with cooking spray.
+Heat the oven to 400 degrees F and lightly grease 18 muffin cups with olive oil.

-Use your hands to roll 1-inch balls of dough (there will eventually be 54 small balls).
-Then place three balls into each muffin cup.
-Push 1 slice of brie into the middle of each filled muffin cup, tucking most of it under the tops of the dough balls.
+Roll dough into 1-inch balls — you will need 54 balls to make 18 rolls.
+Place three balls into each muffin cup.
+Push 1 cube of cheese into the middle of each filled muffin cup, pushing most of it under the tops of the dough balls.

 Bake the rolls until golden brown, 16 to 20 minutes.
 Remove from oven then push any cheese that has overflowed onto the muffin tin back on top of the rolls.

 Cool about 10 minutes in the pan then transfer to a cooling rack and cool completely.
 Serve with a little melted butter brushed on top.